-What is radon?
 It's a naturally-occurring radioactive gas.
 It's inert, colorless and odorless - and can cause lung cancer.
 Radon-related lung cancer kills more than 20,000 people in the U.S. every year and that's why a radon test is important.
 One in seven homes in Vermont have elevated levels of radon.

-Because radon levels can fluctuate, data is collected over 48 to 96 hours to get an accurate, average radon level reading.
+Because radon levels can fluctuate, we place our radon air vials over 48 to 96 hours to get an accurate, average radon level reading.